jakobnissen/jakobnissen.github.io/posts/codonset.md

 This post is a kind of live "coding session".
 Or, not live, just a coding session.
 There is no grand point to be made - just a walkthrough of a satisfying implementation.

+If you want to follow along, you can find the code (with slight modifications) [here (click)](https://github.com/jakobnissen/play/blob/master/revtrans.jl).

 ## Background
 The basic flow of genetic information is identical for all living cells on earth[^1] :
 The genome is stored as DNA, a chemically stable molecule fit for long-term storage.